 The Injury Biomechanics Research Center (IBRC) at The Ohio State University is a multi-disciplinary research center dedicated to investigating the relationships between human injury and physical mechanical properties.
-The IBRC has completed research in the field of automobile safety for the last 15 years.
-The IBRC brings together an interdisciplinary team of engineers, anatomists, anthropologists, physicians, computer modelers and technicians, who focus on both mechanisms of injury and injury thresholds of the human body.
-The Injury Biomechanics Research Center has the capabilities to test with both anthropomorphic test devices (crash test dummies) and post-mortem human subjects donated through the willed body donor program at The Ohio State University.
-The IBRC works closely with several departments of Ohio State and many goverment and industry partners to offer one of the most diverse testing facilities in the country.
+The IBRC has completed research in the field of automobile safety since 2004.
+The IBRC brings together an interdisciplinary team of engineers, anatomists, anthropologists, physicians, computer modelers and technicians who focus on both mechanisms of injury and injury thresholds of the human body.
+The IBRC has the capabilities to test biomechanical loading and impact scenarios with anthropomorphic test devices (crash test dummies), post-mortem human subjects, and non-injurious scenarios with research volunteers.
+The IBRC works closely with several Ohio State departments and many government and industry partners to offer one of the most diverse testing facilities in the country.

 The mission of the Injury Biomechanics Symposium (IBS) is to stimulate and reward strong injury biomechanics research among students and recent graduates.
 The symposium offers a welcoming and inclusive environment where early-stage researchers can receive feedback and support for their original work.
 Participation from industry partners and sponsors provides networking opportunities for future careers.

 We are excited to announce the 19th IBS will be held from May 22nd – 24th, 2024 at the University of British Columbia (UBC) in beautiful Vancouver, Canada.
 Dr. Peter Cripton (UBC) and Dr. Duane Cronin (Waterloo) will be hosting the event as the IBS will be held for the 1st time outside of Ohio State.
 Abstracts for the 19th IBS are due Monday, February 5th and travel stipends will be awarded for all selected presenters.
 For more information, please download the call for abstracts or visit the 19th IBS website.